tevelee/AdventOfCode/Sources/2021/Tasks/AoC_2021_Day8_part1.md

 ## --- Day 8: Seven Segment Search ---
 You barely reach the safety of the cave when the whale smashes into the cave mouth, collapsing it.
 Sensors indicate another exit to this cave at a much greater depth, so you have no choice but to press on.

-As your submarine slowly makes its way through the cave system, you notice that the four-digit [seven-segment displays](https://en.wikipedia.org/wiki/Seven-segment_display in your submarine are malfunctioning; they must have been damaged during the escape.
+As your submarine slowly makes its way through the cave system, you notice that the four-digit [seven-segment displays](https://en.wikipedia.org/wiki/Seven-segment_display) in your submarine are malfunctioning; they must have been damaged<!--- Yes, just the four-digit seven-segment ones.
+Whole batch must have been faulty. --> during the escape.
 You'll be in a lot of trouble without them, so you'd better figure out what's wrong.

 Each digit of a seven-segment display is rendered by turning on or off any of seven segments named `a` through `g`:

 ```
 0:      1:      2:      3:      4:
  aaaa    ....    aaaa aaaa    ....